Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 - Made pieces move and fully display
 - Show all valid moves for a selected piece
 - Let pieces know they've been moved

+### 6/1/2024
+- Fix errors in how I let pieces know their move.
+- Fix error where pawn wouldn't realize it can attack on first move.
 ## Ethan Lee

 ### 5/22/2024